AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/campaign.md

 ### Create a schema {#create-a-schema}

-Next, you must create an XDM ExperienceEvent schema for both delivery logs and tracking logs.
+Next, create an XDM ExperienceEvent schema for both delivery logs and tracking logs.
 You must apply the Campaign Delivery Logs field group to your delivery logs schema and the Campaign Tracking Logs field group to your tracking logs schema.
 You must also define the `externalID` field as the primary identity of your schema.

 >[!NOTE]
 >
->Your XDM ExperienceEvent schema must be Profile-enabled in order to ingest your Campaign data to Real-time Customer Profile.
+>Your XDM ExperienceEvent schema must be Profile-enabled in order to ingest your Campaign data to [!DNL Real-time Customer Profile].

 For detailed instructions on how to create a schema, read the guide on [creating an XDM schema in the UI](../../../xdm/tutorials/create-schema-ui.md).

 ### Create a dataset {#create-a-dataset}

 Finally, you must create a dataset for your schemas.
 For detailed instructions on how to create a dataset, read the guide on [creating a dataset in the UI](../../../catalog/datasets/user-guide.md).

 ## Create an Adobe Campaign Managed Services source connection using the Platform UI